benmatselby/lionel/README.md

-  burndown    Provide a burndown table using the 'scrum for trello' plugin data cards       List all the cards for a given board help        Help about any command
+  burndown    Provide a burndown table using the 'scrum for trello' plugin data cards       List all the cards for a given board help        Help about any command people      List all the cards for a given board sorted by the people the card is assigned to

 Flags:
       --config string   config file (default is $HOME/.lionel.yaml)